haha8888haha8888/Zero-Ology/README.md

     print("=== End Teaching ===\n")
     input("\nPress Enter to exit...")

 *****************************

 ****************************************************************************
 # LICENSE.TXT
-# 0ko3maibZero-OlogyLicensev1.09
-# Zero-Ology License v1.09
+# Zero-Ology License v1.10
+# 0ko3maibZero-OlogyLicensev01.txt
+# 0ko3maibZero-OlogyLicensev1.10
-# September 25, 2025
+# October 13, 2025

 This project is open source,
-embodying the principles of free will and perpetual continuity for Zero-ology.
+embodying the principles of free will and perpetual continuity for Zer00logy / Zero-Ology.

 It grants a worldwide, royalty-free, perpetual license to use, copy, modify, distribute, and build upon all content—including theory, terminology, structure, code fragments, and .txt files—for any purpose, including commercial use.

 All content remains protected under an authorship-trace lock, with the conceptual foundation credited to Stacey Szmy.